faab007/simpledocs/README.md

 Its very easy to install.
 1. Download the zip and drag all the file in your webserver
+2. Rename `rename to .htaccess` to `.htaccess` in the main folder
+3. Rename `rename to .htaccess` to `.htaccess` in the admin folder
+4. Rename `rename to .htaccess` to `.htaccess` in the install folder
-2. Got to the website
+5. Got to the website
-3. Follow the instruction
+6. Follow the instruction
-4. And done
+7. And done

 License
 -------